All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 - If the property was acquired because of a foreclosure, submit 1) a copy of the Judgment Order and 2) a copy of the Decree of Foreclosure.
 If applicable, include the order for public sale and other real estate owned sheet (OREO).

-- Passive Activity Loss Carryforward: To include loss in the basis calculation, submit a copy of Federal Form 8582 showing the loss being attributed to the property.
+- Passive Activity Loss Carryforward: To include loss in the basis calculation, submit a copy of Federal Form 8582 showing the loss being attributable to the property.

 - Other: Purchase Expenses/Fees/Tax paid at acquisition—Property Transfer Tax, attorney’s fees, and title insurance.
 If you claim these costs, document them by submitting the Property Transfer Tax Return and/or Settlement Statement from the acquisition of the property.